 I’m Toby.
 I’m a writer.
 A dad.
 A husband.
 A record collector.
-A movie geek (if the movies are old).
+A movie geek (especially if the movies are old and people get hurt in them).
 And I really really wish I had a hot rod.

 I wanted to chronicle the book’s progress and have a place to stick some of the cool images and quotes and stuff I’ve come across.
 Hence this blog.
 Over time it’s evolved into a bit of a hitching post for related news and some pretty insightful discussion from various readers — I like to just sit back and watch the sparks fly.

-At the same time, I’m close to finishing a book on the making of Marlon Brando’s One-Eyed Jacks, a movie I went Wig City over when it turned up on the afternoon movie a long time ago.
-It started out as a chapter in the 50s Westerns book (the 50s Western that wasn’t released till 1961), but screamed to be turned loose.
-The title, for now anyway, is A Million Feet Of Film: The Making Of One-Eyed Jacks.
+I’ve written a book on the making of Marlon Brando’s One-Eyed Jacks, a movie I went Wig City over when it turned up on the afternoon movie a long time ago.
+It started out as a chapter in the 50s Westerns book (the 50s Western that wasn’t released till 1961), but screamed to be set out on its own.
+It’s called A Million Feet Of Film: The Making Of One-Eyed Jacks.
+I was honored to help out with the picture’s DVD and Blu-Ray release from The Criterion Collection.
+I did a “video essay” on the film’s production history, basically boiling my book down to 23 minutes.

 Thanks for passing through.